quantmuse/quantmuse-site/_posts/2022-08-17-brownian-motion.markdown

 Last but not least, Brownian motion is also a Markov process, as the only information from filtration $F_s$ that is relevant is the value of Brownian motion W(s).
 In case you need to refresh your memory on martingale and Markov process, this article here by [quantstart](https://www.quantstart.com/articles/The-Markov-and-Martingale-Properties/) may be helpful.

 As usual, I hve skipped past all the proofs and trying to distill the key concepts in this chapter.
-The key takeaways here are that Brownian motion is a martingale, a Markov process, continuous, with increments that have 0 expectation and variance of t-s, and most importantly the concept that a Brownian motion *accumulates* quadratic variation (square of first-order variation, which in turn is the sum of absolute variation) to the sum of lenngth T, *regardless of its path*.
+The key takeaways here are that Brownian motion is a martingale, a Markov process, continuous, with increments that have 0 expectation and variance of t-s, and most importantly the concept that a Brownian motion *accumulates* quadratic variation (square of first-order variation, which in turn is the sum of absolute variation) to the sum of length T, *regardless of its path*.

 The goal is that by the end of the six-chapter series, we will have the tools and foundation that we need to understand stochastic calculus for finance, and most importantly, on knowing how to apply these concepts.